 Webcam paranoia?
-These sliding covers provide all the privacy you want, and they're under $1 a pop
+These sliding covers give you privacy for under $0.50 a pop

 Cross-platform privacy: This set comes with six laptop-size slides and six designed for your phone or tablet.